makerdao/mips-best-practices/README.md

 ### Flat Code

 The Maker team recommends flat code.
 Inheritance can be nice for code-reusability, but it comes at the cost of readability if used too much.
-Having to jump between multiple files with `virtual` methods can make things trickier to audit.
+Having to jump between multiple files with `virtual` methods can make code harder to audit.
+In general "less is more" - we are looking for succinct code that does exactly what it needs to and nothing more.

 ### Variable Naming